MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/00-explore-foundry.md

 Now that you have a Microsoft Foundry resource in Azure, you can use its models and tools from client applications.
 In this exercise, we'll use a simple AI chat application that has been provided for you.

-1. In the toolbar at the top of the Foundry portal, select your project to return to the home page.
+1. In the menu at the top of the Foundry portal, select **Home** to return to the home page.
 1. Note the following details for your project:
     - **Project endpoint**: The URL where your project resource can be accessed.
     - **Project API key**: The authentication key used to access your resource.